Julie Bluhm, LICSW, Executive Director and CEO. She/Her/Hers.

 Julie Grothe joined Guild in 1982, eventually serving as Director of Delancey Services.
 Currently, as Director of Integrated Services, she oversees Delancey Services, Supportive Housing, and Employment Services.
 She is also Vice-Chair of the Board of the Affordable Housing Coalition of Dakota County and chairs a board subcommittee on homeless prevention and outreach.
 In addition, she chairs Ramsey County’s Family Homeless Prevention Assistance Program, serves on Ramsey County’s RUSH Committee (Re-directing Users of Shelter to Housing), and on the Ramsey Continuum of Care Redesign Committee.
 She has served on a DHS Housing Best Practices Forum Steering Committee and on a committee of the seven-county metro area working on the Homeless Management Information System’s (HMIS) data quality.
 Julie has provided Crisis Intervention Training (CIT) for law enforcement and social workers in Ramsey County for several years, and was awarded the CIT Training Provider of the Year Award in 2011.
 She holds degrees from the University of Minnesota Morris and Luther Seminary.
 Julie enjoys gardening; walking Emma Rose, her Great Dane mix, and Apollo, her St Bernard; cooking; and spending time with family and friends.

-Mary Beth Fessler, Director of Coordinated Health and Residential Services
+Mary Beth Fessler, Director of Coordinated Health and Residential Services.
+She/Her/Hers.

 “Connection and collaboration are among my top values.
 I’m excited for the opportunity to use my value system with the leadership teams and Guild as a whole.
 Our staff have long tenures at Guild and I’m thrilled to be part of this team!”